VilleNevasuo/Predicting-Legendary-Pokemon/README.md

 # Predicting-Legendary-Pokemon
-A pet data science project to see whether there are clear attributes that can explain whether a Pokemon is legendary or not.
+A pet data science project to see whether an accurate model/classifier could be built to detect legendary Pokemon.